lahirushavinda/oliqo/PrivacyPolicy.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Savitar unless otherwise defined in this Privacy Policy.

-This Privacy Policy is published pursuant to:
+This Privacy Policy is published pursuant to:\b
 a.
 Section 43A of the Information Technology Act, 2000;
 b.
 Regulation 4 of the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 (“SPDI Rules”); and
 c.
 Regulation 3(1) of the Information Technology (Intermediaries Guidelines) Rules, 2011.